Chunkwise/chunkwise_local/cli/README.md

 ## Fully removing production resources manually

-If you want to completely remove all retained production resources without using the CLI, here are the commands:
+If you want to completely remove all retained production resources without using the CLI, use the following commands and make sure to pass `--region` if not using the default one:

-Delete the OpenAI API key (optionally add `region` if not using the default one):
+Delete the OpenAI API key:

 ```bash
 aws secretsmanager delete-secret \